 Falcon Institute of Health & Science

 Falcon Institute of Health & Science has a practical nursing program that can be completed in three semesters within one year.
-Students who graduate can take the national license exam and then find employment in hospitals, clinics, doctors’ offices, schools, and nursing homes.
+Students who graduate can take the national license exam and then find employment in hospitals, clinics, doctors’ offices, nursing schools, and nursing homes.

 School Overview